This versatile summer couscous salad is perfect for picnics and barbecues or paired with chicken or grilled shrimp for a tasty main course meal.

 - 3 limes (zested and juiced)

-- lime juice (additional if you don't get enough fresh-squeezed)
+- 1/4 lime juice (supplement with bottled if you don't get enough fresh-squeezed)

 - 3 tablespoons extra virgin olive oil